Biswas57/chiron/vm_deployment.md

 ### 0. Set up VM on Prism Element
 Create a VM on an SSD/NVMe cluster with at least 300GB of disk, 200GB of RAM and as much CPUs as possible.

+Configure your VM with a static IP address, IP gateway, Name Server and Netmask.

 TODO: add ova stuff

 ### 1. Install Required Packages